-Why am I getting an invalid_access error?
+Why am I getting a restricted_api_key error?

 {

-"name": "invalid_access",
+"name": "restricted_api_key",

 API keys come in two permission levels: